-1 The number of Rights to be issued is determined using the following formula: LTI Rights issued = (FAR x Maximum LTI Opportunity)/VWAP where 'VWAP' is the five-day Volume Weighted Average Price to the Grant Date (in the case of the FY21 LTIP, up to and including 30 June 2020).
 Performance Period Performance is measured over four consecutive years, being the Grant Year and the following three financial years.
 For grants made in FY21, the Performance Period is FY21 to FY24 inclusive, with Rights vesting in FY25.
-Performance measure The number of Rights that ves Company over the Performance t is subject to the four-year average ROIC achieved by the ce Period.
-Further discussion of the calcu ulation of ROIC is included in Section 4.4 Vesting hurdle The amount of Rights that vest at the end of the Performance Period is determined by reference to the following hurdles: 4 year average ROIC achievement % of maximum LTI opportunity Less than 12% Nil Between 12% and 18% Pro-rata between 67% & 100% 18%+ 100% The selection of 12% ROIC, being an after tax measure, as the threshold below which the LTI is zero, was made as a 12% return is materially above the Company's nominal post-tax Weighted Average Cost of Capital and ensures that value-destroying performance is not rewarded - i.e. that KMP are focused on achieving returns for shareholders in excess of the Company's cost of capital.
-Vesting period All Rights vest, subject to performance and continued service, four years after the Grant Year.
+Performance measure The number of Rights that vest is subject to the four-year average ROIC achieved by the Company over the Performance Period.
+Further discussion of the calculation of ROIC is included in Section 4.4.
+Vesting hurdle The amount of Rights that vest at the end of the Performance Period is determined by reference to the following hurdles: 4 year average ROIC achievement % of maximum LTI opportunity Less than 12% Between 12% and 18% 18%+ Nil Pro-rata between 67% & 100% 100% made as a 12% return is materially above the Cor easure, as the threshold below which the LTI is zero, was npany's nominal post-tax Weighted Average Cost of mance is not rewarded - i.e. that KMP are focused on e Company's cost of capital.
+Vesting period All Rights vest, subject to performance and contin nued service, four years after the Grant Year.
 Holding lock No holding lock applies to Rights that vest under the FY21 LTI plan, as Rights vest only at the end of the Performance Period, provided the Performance Measure has been achieved.
 Dividends No dividends are received by KMP on any Rights.
 To ensure alignment between shareholder and KMP interests, each Right entitles KMP to one MRL share, plus an additional number of MRL shares equal in value to the dividends paid on an MRL share over the period from the Grant Date of the Rights to the date of exercise (Exercise Date) (Dividend Rights).
 Without this entitlement, KMP might be motivated to seek growth over dividend payments.
 If any Rights are forfeited, their associated Dividend Rights are likewise forfeited.

-Clawback and malus Policy The Board has the discretion to lapse Rights that are on foot, or claw back previously vested LTI awards, in the event that the Board concludes that Rights should not vest or should not have vested due to: (a) fraud, dishonesty or fundamental breach of duties (including misstatement or manipulation of financial information) of any person; or (b) the intentional or inadvertent conduct of any person that the Board determines resulted in an unfair benefit being obtained by a participant.
+Clawback and malus policy The Board has the discretion to lapse Rights that are on foot, or claw back previously vested LTI awards, in the event that the Board concludes that Rights should not vest or should not have vested due to: (a) fraud, dishonesty or fundamental breach of duties (including misstatement or manipulation of financial information) of any person; or (b) the intentional or inadvertent conduct of any person that the Board determines resulted in an unfair benefit being obtained by a participant.
 Hedging Hedging, or the use of derivatives such as collars, caps or similar products in relation to MRL securities, including vested shares or unvested Rights, allocated under Company incentive schemes, are strictly prohibited, as is the KMP providing share entitlements/Rights as security for loans that may result in margin calls.
 Cessation of employment Cessation of employment prior to the Vesting date will result in automatic forfeiture of all unvested Rights unless the Board exercises its discretion (e.g. for health reasons or Change of Control as set out below).
-Change of Control / Resignation / Retirement in the event of ill health In the event of a change of control, resignation or retirement due to ill health, the Board may exercise its discretion to determine whether to vest granted but unvested Rights.
+Change of Control / Resignation / Retirement in the event of ill health In the event of a Change of Control, resignation or retirement due to ill health, the Board may exercise its discretion to determine whether to vest granted but unvested Rights.
 Board discretion The Board retains the discretion to amend, vary, terminate or suspend the LTI plan at any time.
 Any such variation, amendment, termination or suspension is not to adversely affect or prejudice rights of LTI participants holding Company shares or Rights at that time.